shahryaraly/biz-draggable-list/README.md

 # Draggable List Items Project
-### A complete project to build a monorepo project where custom kanban board can be created
+### A monorepo project to create a custom kanban board.

 <br>